mspncp/gosu-wiki/C---Tutorial.md

 The code for the complete tutorial game, along with all required media files, can be found this git repository (`examples/Tutorial/Tutorial.cpp`).
 To run the game, setup a new project as seen in [[Getting Started on OS X]], [[Getting Started on Windows]], or [[Getting Started on Linux]], and use `Tutorial.cpp` as the only source file.
 Make sure that the compiled binary can find the images and sound effects used in this game (`examples/media`).

-## The Tutorial
+## Writing a Simple Game

-### 1. Overriding Window's callbacks
+### 1. Overriding Window callbacks

-Every Gosu application starts with a class that derives from [Gosu::Window](https://www.libgosu.org/cpp/class_gosu_1_1_window.html).
+Every Gosu application starts with a subclass of [Gosu::Window](https://www.libgosu.org/cpp/class_gosu_1_1_window.html).
 A minimal window class looks like this:

 ```cpp
 // The complete Gosu library.